 No security system is completely perfect.
-Security companies can use modern technology to come up with high-tech access control and alarm systems, but others who want to break into small companies, major corporations, and even government agencies in Chicago, IL can use that same technology to develop workarounds, exploit weaknesses, and trick employees into providing access.
+Security companies can use modern technology to come up with high-tech access control and alarm systems, but others who want to break into small companies, major corporations, and even government agencies in Chicago can use that same technology to develop workarounds, exploit weaknesses, and trick employees into providing access.
 One such exploit has to do with proximity access control cards and how easy it is to clone them.

 Proximity access control systems have been around since the late 80s and quickly surged to prominence among factories, high-tech companies, and major corporations.
 These systems send out a signal on the 125 kHz frequency, and if you bring a proximity card close enough it will send its identification to the card reader.
 The cards don’t need a battery supply, they’re tough and last a long time, and you don’t even have to worry about swiping your card through a malfunctioning reader.